Does Silicon Dioxide Conduct Electricity

 Q2: Can silicon dioxide conduct electricity under any conditions?

 A2: While generally an insulator, its conductivity can be influenced by factors like high temperatures, impurities, high electric fields, radiation, and surface effects.
-However, these effects typically do not change its fundamental insulating nature.
+Still, these effects typically do not change its fundamental insulating nature.

 Q3: What is the role of silicon dioxide in integrated circuits?